Visyond/website-hugo/site/content/solutions/financial-modeling-software.md

     title: 'Import Your Spreadsheet'
     titlePrefix: '1'
   - descr: >-
-      Get ready-to-present sensitivities and scenario analysis reports with a few clicks.
+      Get ready-to-present What-if, Scenario, and Risk analysis reports with a few clicks.
 If your model’s structure or data changes – just re-run the analysis to keep it up-to-date.</br></br>
       It’s that simple.
     benefitsList:
       - text: >-